FredaXin/blog_posts/creating_functions_for_EDA.md

 kill many birds with one function.

 We often want to look at the distributions of columns with numerical values.
-The following function will create a group plot for all numerical columns in your dataset.
+The following function will create a group of plots for all numerical columns in your dataset.
 This function is adapted from Dominik Gawlik's [blog post](https://www.kaggle.com/dgawlik/house-prices-eda#Categorical-data), which is a great read